Home / Blog / The real cost of running a persistent AI agent in 2026

 Serverless option (Modal or Daytona): near-zero idle cost, pay only per execution.
 Suits agents with infrequent but compute-heavy tasks.
 Latency is higher on cold starts.
 Not suitable for sub-minute cron tasks that need instant execution.

-These comparisons favor managed hosting more than the sticker prices suggest, because maintenance time is real and compounds.
-If you genuinely value root-level control or have strict data residency requirements, self-hosting on Hetzner remains a reasonable choice — the infrastructure is good and the community around self-hosted Hermes setups is active.
+These comparisons favour managed hosting more than the sticker prices suggest, because maintenance time is real and compounds.
+If you genuinely value root-level control or have strict data residency requirements, self-hosting on Hetzner is a reasonable choice — the infrastructure is good and the community around self-hosted Hermes setups is active.

 Costs that do not appear in any pricing table